mebens/blackbulletiv.github.com/_posts/2011-07-22-mac-os-x-lion-first-thoughts.md

 ## Re-Done Apps

 I've noticed a number of the apps have had a makeover.
 Of course there's Mail 5, but I haven't used it since I use [Sparrow](http://sparrowmailapp.com/) for my e-mail.
 But iCal and Address Book (there may be more apps too) also have a new look to them, which I really like.
-(I was going to some screenshots, by my app for that doesn't work with Lion it seems.)
+(I was going to give some screenshots, by my app for that doesn't work with Lion it seems.)

 ## Little Changes